Ensembl/ensembl-variation/scripts/examples/README.variant_effect_predictor.txt

 --condel [p|s|b] : Condel (https://bg.upf.edu/forge/wiki/condel/Condel) computes
 a weighed average of the scores (WAS) of several computational tools aimed at classifying missense mutations as likely deleterious or likely neutral.
-The VEP currently presents a condel WAS from SIFT and PolyPhen.
+The VEP currently presents a Condel WAS from SIFT and PolyPhen.
 The VEP can output the [p]rediction term, [s]core or [b]oth.
 Using this may increase the run time of the script.
 Not used by default.
 Human only